sh00t2kill/HA-Bring-ToDo-List/README.md

 ### HACS

-Add the repository url to your custom repositories in HACS: https://github.com/vlebourl/shopping_list and install `Shopping List`.
+Add the repository url to your custom repositories in HACS: https://github.com/sh00t2kill/HA-Bring-ToDo-List and install `Bring Shopping List`.

-### Manual

-Download the [zip](https://github.com/vlebourl/custom_shopping_list/archive/main.zip) and extract it.
-Copy the folder `shopping_list` to your `custom_components` folder.

 ## Usage